dotnet/docs-aspire/docs/database/sql-server-integration.md

 ## Get started

-To get started with the .NET Aspire SQL Server integration, install the [Aspire.Microsoft.Data.SqlClient](https://www.nuget.org/packages/Aspire.Microsoft.Data.SqlClient) NuGet package in the consuming client project.
+To get started with the .NET Aspire SQL Server integration, install the [Aspire.Microsoft.Data.SqlClient](https://www.nuget.org/packages/Aspire.Microsoft.Data.SqlClient) NuGet package in the client-consuming project, i.e., the project for the application that uses the SQL Server client.

 ### [.NET CLI](#tab/dotnet-cli)